LangProc/langproc-2017-lab/1-regexes/readme.md

 ### Synchronising with your private GitHub repository

-When you want to push the committed changes from your loval repository back to github:
+When you want to push the committed changes from your local repository back to github:
 ````
 git push origin